Koi, goldfish, or shubunkins, how do you choose? Koi are by far the most popular pond fish, so let's discuss what it takes to help koi thrive.

 First, koi are very hardy and adjust well to less than ideal situations.
 Even though there are specific recommendations and persistent controversies regarding how to best care for koi, overall, keeping koi is a low stress hobby.

-Basic koi care includes:
+Basic koi care includes the following:

 If you enjoy feeding your fish, please note that koi will eat more than they should, so limit their food to what they can eat within five minutes.
 Also, do not feed them when the water temperature is under 50 degrees, as you can harm them and even cause their death due to their slower metabolism in colder water.